sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : AMS mathematical facilities for LaTeX
+Short desc    : AMS mathematical facilities for LaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package provides the principal packages in the AMS-LaTeX
+Descript     : The package provides the principal packages in the AMS-LaTeX
              : distribution.
 It adapts for use in LaTeX most of the
              : mathematical features found in AMS-TeX; it is highly
              : recommendsd as an adjunct to serious mathematical typesetting